valentinradu/Helm/README.md

 </div>

 Helm is a declarative, graph-based routing library for SwiftUI.
-It fully describes all the navigation flows and can handle complex overlapping UI, modals, deeplinking, and much more.
+It fully describes all the navigation flows in an app and can handle complex overlapping UI, modals, deeplinking, and much more.

 ## Index
 * [Concepts](#concepts)